sizious/dcload-ip/README.md

 ### Maple Passthrough

-You can send packets to various maple devices attached to the Dreamcast by sending using the MAPL command.
+You can send packets to various maple devices attached to the Dreamcast by using the MAPL command.
 Simply send a command packet to the Dreamcast that is formatted as follows:

 ```
 typedef struct __attribute__ ((packed)) {